hardin47/website/Math154/Notes/02-viz.md

 Depending on the introductory (or other) statistics classes you've had, your instructor may have focused more or less on visualizations in class.
 They (I) may have even said something like *making visualizations are incredibly important to the entire data analysis process.*  But even if you buy this perspective, why is it that we don't see more good graphics in our analyses?
 Andrew Gelman [@Gelman11] responds to this point by stating, "Good statistical graphics are hard to do, much harder than running regressions and making tables."   **Our goal will be to create graphics and visualizations that convey statistical information.**

 Nolan [@Nolan16] describes three important ways that graphics can be used to convey statistical information.
-These ``guiding principles" will be used as a way of evaluating others' figures as well as a metric for creating our own visualizations to help with statistical analysis.
+These "guiding principles" will be used as a way of evaluating others' figures as well as a metric for creating our own visualizations to help with statistical analysis.

 1.  *Make the data stand out*